-REVISION DETAILS: July 2015: Review and up-date SDS to comply with EU CLP and the Global Harmonization Standard.
+REVISION DETAILS: May 2015: Up-date of entire SDS to the current Global Harmonization Standard format.

 REFERENCES AND DATA SOURCES: Contact the supplier for information.

 METHODS OF EVALUATING INFORMATION FOR THE PURPOSE OF CLASSIFICATION: Bridging principles were used to classify this product.